Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/create-and-manage-inactive-mailboxes.md

 ## <a name="search-and-export-the-contents-of-an-inactive-mailbox"></a>Recherche et exportation du contenu d'une boîte aux lettres inactive

-Vous pouvez accéder au contenu de la boîte aux lettres inactive à l’aide de l’outil de recherche de contenu dans le Centre de sécurité & conformité.
+Vous pouvez accéder au contenu de la boîte aux lettres inactive à l’aide de l’outil de recherche de contenu dans le Centre de conformité Microsoft 365.
 When you search an inactive mailbox, you can create a keyword search query to search for specific items or you can return the entire contents of the inactive mailbox.
 You can preview the search results or export the search results to an Outlook Data (PST) file or as individual email messages.
 For step-by-step procedures for searching mailboxes and exporting search results, see the following topics:

 - [Recherche de contenu](content-search.md)